 By its terms, section 561.25, Florida Statutes, prohibits the direct or indirect employment of a law enforcement officer[1] by a business that holds a license to sell alcoholic beverages and prohibits a law enforcement officer from engaging in the sale of alcohol.
 The only exceptions to this general prohibition are employment by an establishment selling only beer and wine for consumption off the licensed premises and the employment of an off-duty officer as an entertainer or for the provision of security services.
 Where the Legislature has provided exceptions to the operation of a statute, no others may be implied to be intended.[2]
-It is clear, therefore, that an officer exercising the police powers of the state, such as a municipal police officer, is precluded by this state from employment directly or indirectly by an establishment licensed under the state beverage laws, except as expressly provided otherwise in section 561.25, Florida Statutes, and is prohibited from engaging in the sale of alcohol.
-However, your question deals with volunteer activities by an officer who is not employed by a licensed beverage business or paid for his services.
+It is clear, therefore, that an officer exercising the police powers of the state, such as a deputy sheriff, is precluded by this state from employment directly or indirectly by an establishment licensed under the state beverage laws, except as expressly provided otherwise in section 561.25, Florida Statutes, and is prohibited from engaging in the sale of alcohol.
+Your letter states that "[t]he

+Deputy Sheriff does not work at or for the business in any capacity."
+Thus, your questions deal with an officer who is not employed by a licensed beverage business or paid for his services.

 In Attorney General Opinion 86-29, this office was asked whether the prohibition in section 561.25, Florida Statutes, would apply to an investigator with the office of a state attorney when the investigator's wife owned a restaurant holding a beverage license.
 While the investigator had been an officer of the corporation owning the restaurant, he had resigned from the board of directors and as an officer of the corporation shortly after its formation.
 The wife remained the sole shareholder in the corporation and the investigator had no ownership interest in the corporation, nor was he employed by the corporation, either directly or indirectly.
 Based upon these facts, it was concluded that the prohibition contained in section 561.25, Florida Statutes, did not apply.
 The opinion noted that the statute does not prohibit law enforcement officers from being related in any degree of consanguinity or affinity to any person who may have an ownership interest in a business licensed under the beverage law.
+Nor does the statute address the financial arrangements of married couples.
 Inasmuch as the statute is penal in nature,[3] it must be strictly construed.[4]